1.1 The Union shall be called the "Somerset Golf Union"

 20.1 Golf Meetings will be held each year at which shall be decided the Individual Championships for Stroke or Match Play and such other competitions as the Executive Committee may decide.
 The competitions shall be open to all male amateur members of the Clubs in the Union (subject to clause 20.2 below), but the Executive Committee may decide upon a qualifying standard required by all entrants.
 The Competitions sub-committee of the Union shall decide on the conditions of entry and qualifications for all County events and shall publish these by means of posters and on the Union’s web site at www.somersetgolfunion.co.uk

 20.2 The Inter Club Championships shall be decided annually in such manner as the Executive Committee may decide.

-20.3 The qualifications of a player for playing in County Meetings shall be as follows:
+20.3 The qualifications of a player for playing in County Championships and or Inter-County Matches shall be as follows:

 20.4 He must be of Amateur Status as defined by the Royal and Ancient Golf Club of St Andrews

 20.5 He must be a member of an Affiliated Club in the County Union or must have been born in the County and be a member of an Affiliated Club in another County.